awsdocs/amazon-workmail-administration-guide/doc_source/add_domain.md

    + The TXT record for SPF verification\.
 For more information about SPF verification, see [Authenticating Email with SPF](authenticate_domain.md)\.
    + The TXT record for DMARC\.
 For more information about DMARC records in Amazon WorkMail, see [Complying with DMARC Using Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/dmarc.html) in the *Amazon Simple Email Service Developer Guide*\.

-   You can use the copy icon to copy these records for use with your domain registrar\.
+   You can use the copy icon to copy these records for use with your DNS service provider\.
 The record copies include the domain name\.
-Depending on which domain registrar you use, the domain name might already be added to the domain registrar record\.
+Depending on which DNS service provider you use, the domain name might already be added to the domain's DNS record\.

    The records on the domain page also include the verification status\.
 After you create a record, choose the refresh icon to see the verification status and record value\.
 The following table shows the available verification statuses for each record type\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/workmail/latest/adminguide/add_domain.html)